 Nothing spurred on Matthew greater than an act of injustice.
 Many a time I saw him assume the biblical injunction to protect the poor, the innocent and the oppressed.
 He was like the heroes of old, an Arthurian champion undaunted by the foes that pursued him.
 This was a narrative he instilled in his boys as well.
 Their youth was filled with stories of great men of long ago, sworn to a selfless code of honor.
 I pray that they continue their father’s legacy, never retreating from the enemy.

 The formation of Matthew’s manhood was not arbitrary, but rooted in a vision of complementarity.
 Thus our conversations often dwelt on this theme, and he believed it an idea that must be defended.
-Men are men, and women and women, and each has their place in the order of God’s creation.
+Men are men, and women are women, and each has their place in the order of God’s creation.
 This was not about misogyny, but rather vocation.
 As a man, Matthew understood the responsibilities laid upon his shoulders.
 He sometimes struggled to find balance, to channel his passionate nature and not shirk his duties.
 But he was not a static character: over time he learned to place limitations on himself.
 Before the end, he reached a stasis, achieving equilibrium between work and rest, family and friends, academia and spirituality.

 I cannot fathom the ways of God, nor accuse Him of injustice in taking Matthew from our midst.
 We live in a world marred by chaos and corruption, most of which we ourselves cause.
 But the One who has overcome the chaos, who has defeated corruption, He became man for our sakes.
 And as man, He has burst open the doors of paradise, making a way for Matthew—and for every man—to enter therein.
 Through the prayers of those men whose hearts he touched, may Matthew find rest in Jesus Christ.